waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## 5. Agent Development Notes
 *   **`party_health_assessor`:** The logic is flawed.
 It rated my party 'HEALTHY' when my key counter (SPARKY) was at 50% HP.
 The agent needs to be updated to weigh strategically important Pokémon more heavily.

-*   `targeted_pathfinder_agent`: This agent has failed three times in a row in Cerulean City (Turns 8533, 8534, 8536).
-Its logic for handling ledges and impassable tiles is fundamentally broken.
-Do not use until it can be significantly overhauled.
-Will navigate manually for now.
+*   **`targeted_pathfinder_agent` (DECOMMISSIONED):** This agent has failed repeatedly and is fundamentally broken.
+It cannot correctly identify impassable tiles or handle ledge mechanics. **DO NOT USE** until it is completely rewritten from scratch.
+(Failures: Turns 8533, 8534, 8536, 8565, 8570, 8572, 8574).
+*   **`path_validator_agent`:** A reliable agent for checking if a manually plotted path is valid.
+Use this before committing to long, complex movements.

 ## 6. Non-Battling NPCs
-*   Cerulean City Cool Trainer F at (30, 27) - Non-battling.
+*   Cerulean City Cool Trainer F at (30, 27)
-*   Cerulean City Cool Trainer M at (32, 21) - Non-battling.
+*   Cerulean City Cool Trainer M at (32, 21)
-*   Cerulean Mart Cool Trainer M at (4, 6) - Non-battling, gives advice.
+*   Cerulean Mart Cool Trainer M at (4, 6) (gives advice)

-*   `targeted_pathfinder_agent` (ATTEMPT 4, TURN 8565): The agent failed again with an invalid JSON response.
-It is completely unreliable and must not be used for navigation until it is fully rewritten.
-Switching to manual navigation.
+## 7. Current Walkthrough Hint
+*   The path north of Cerulean City is blocked by a police officer.
+To remove him, I must resolve the situation at the 'burgled house' in the northeast of the city.